Understanding the Viral Respiratory Mapper - ACES Admissions

 The Admissions Mapper displays admissions for these syndromes and the flagged COVID-19 in order to tell a more complete story of the impact on our healthcare system.

-To compare recent admissions to hospital to what would be expected under pre-pandemic conditions, admissions for the Syndromes of Interest are added up for the 2018-2019 period, and the 7-day and 30-day moving averages are calculated and displayed.
-Flagged COVID-19 admissions are not included because it did not exist in 2018-2019.
-The historical 7-day and 30-day averages are displayed with +1 standard deviation and +2 standard deviations above the historical average to make it easier to compare to the current numbers.
+To compare recent admissions to hospital with typical seasonal levels, comparative 7-day moving averages from the previous two years are calculated and displayed.
+The historical moving average is displayed with +1 standard deviation and +2 standard deviations above the historical average to make it easier to compare to the current numbers.
 See FAQ: What are moving averages and why do we use them?
 What is the standard deviation of a moving average and why do we use it?
+How is the historical data calculated?
 How do I use and interpret the graph?

-TThe graphs on pages 3 and 4 of the Admissions Mapper—click on "Data by syndrome (excluding COVID)"—display each syndrome individually.
+On the dashboard page "Data by syndrome (excluding COVID)" graphs display each syndrome individually.
 COVID-19-flagged visits are not included here.
 You can select any combination of syndromes.

-The graphs on page 5 of the Admissions Mapper—click on “Data by age group (Ontario only)”—display admissions across Ontario for the Syndromes of Interest and COVID-flagged admissions for 4 age groups: 0 to 4, 5 to 17, 18 to 64 and 65+.
+On the dashboard page “Data by age group (Ontario only)” graphs display admissions across Ontario for the Syndromes of Interest and COVID-flagged admissions for 4 age groups: 0 to 4, 5 to 17, 18 to 64 and 65+.
 Two combinations of syndromes are available: all of the syndromes of interest and COVID-flagged admissions, or just pneumonia and influenza-like illness.
-The historical data here is from 2015-2019 to increase stability; if hospitals do not have the full 5 years of historical data, the average is taken from the years available.
+The historical data here is also from the previous two years.

 Admissions are flagged as COVID-related based on several criteria that are regularly reviewed and updated.
 The criteria are developed by reviewing the words in a patients 'reason for admission' (as received by ACES) that are being used by healthcare staff to identify COVID-19 and based on the syndrome the admission was classified as.
 Currently, the criteria for an admission to be flagged as COVID-related include the following: